NatLibFi/finna-metadata-profiles/README.md

 ### The latest version

-The latest version of the template is named "EAD3-tasot-erikseen-validoitu-versio-1_6.xml".
+The version number is included in the end of the file name.
 The template may be updated, and the latest versions will be added to the EAD3 folder.

 ## LIDO Format Template and Application Profile